datastax/spark-cassandra-connector/doc/2_loading.md

 In some cases there may be a need to use an empty RDD which is an instance of `CassandraRDD` but it does not perform any validation for the existence of the provided table and columns and it does not even try to fetch the results from the database.
-Such an RDD can represent a table which does not exists.
-To create one, just initialize `CassandraRDD` as usual and then call `toEmptyCassandraRDD` method on it.
-The method will return the `EmptyCassandraRDD` instance.
+Such an RDD can represent a table which does not exist.
+To create one, either initialize `CassandraRDD` as usual and then call `toEmptyCassandraRDD` method on it or call `emptyCassandraTable` method on Spark context.

 Example: